vitaliy-ukiru/telebot-filter/README.md

 This division can also help when creating custom add-ons.
 Providing an interaction interface convenient for other people's code

-## dispatcher

-This package provides Dispatcher, Router and Builder types.
-They are responsible for routing new updates.

-Main entity - Dispatcher.
-The dispatcher execute chain of handling event.
-But for register handler uses Router.
-Dispatcher stores inside main router.
-And you can create children routers.
-With this you can inherit the middleware.

-Also, dispatcher can set middlewares to endpoint.
-We don't do this like in default telebot.

 ### Chain of execute of handler

 ```